glebrogachyov/Prokudin_Gorsky/README.md

 # Prokudin_Gorsky
 Programm that takes as input a scan of Prokudin-Gorsky film with three separate color channels of a photograph, and returns a color image obtained by combining the channels.
+The program first halves the original image several times, then calculates the optimal shift on a small image, and then refines it for larger images.
+In contrast to the standard alignment algorithm, in which the channels of the original image are shifted relative to each other in a large range, this approach can greatly reduce the computation time for large images without losing quality.

 Example:
 INPUT